A Few Questions for Dr. Xi, Amherst’s New Superintendent of Schools

 Dr. Xi: I do.
 So, we’ve had really good meetings so far.
 On some things we agree, on some we disagree.
 But we will definitely respect each other and work together.

 Indy: Care to comment on your relationship with the school committee?
-That was not so great with the interim superintendent
+That was not so great with the interim superintendent.

 Dr. Xi: I’m my own person.
 I’ve met with each member of the school committee, either singly or in groups.
 Open communication and transparency are the key.
 They know their role.
 I know mine.
 I am here to serve and to execute on their behalf to make sure that there’s a good educational system.
 We communicate.
 I work with the chairs very closely and I make sure that they get the information they need.

 Indy: At your very first interview with the local press you said “I’m a superintendent for all the kids.”
 Are there any plans to restore any of the non-traditional curriculum.
 I imagine this is going to come out of the curricular audit.
 But we had all these cuts in nontraditional curriculum.
 We got rid of most of the vocational courses at the high school, early childhood education, the shops, stuff like that.
-Is there any plan to restore some of that stuff for the non-college bond?
+Is there any plan to restore some of that stuff for the non-college bound?
 And what about restoring foreign language in the Middle School?

 Dr. Xi: Yes.
 I’m going to start our curricular audit in about a week or two, And a facilities audit.
 And then we will revisit foreign language at the middle school.
 The reason why I paired facilities and curriculum together is to explore spacing opportunities.
 We’ve had years of deferred maintenance.
 We have parts of the high school that are shut down, and that haven’t been used in years, and we need to reopen them.
 We also need to look at space in the middle school.
 And then we need to look at what our program offerings are and how are we truly competitive around the area because we’re losing students.